 The United States has banned the delivery of three Russian airlines

-Washington (AP / AFP) – The US government has temporarily banned the export of US goods to three Russian airlines in violation of previously imposed sanctions by these companies.
+The U.S. government has temporarily banned the supply of U.S. goods to three Russian airlines in violation of previously imposed sanctions by these companies.
 According to Washington, this includes state-owned airlines Aeroflot and Azur Air and Utair.

 The U.S. Department of Commerce last month warned that Boeing planes would continue to fly in defiance of sanctions imposed in connection with the Ukraine invasion.
 In a statement, the ministry said licensed airlines operated flights within Russia and to countries such as China, Vietnam, Turkey, India and the United Arab Emirates without US approval.